-We recently investigated the hair-growing prowess of castor oil in the quest to having longer manes naturally.
-What we discovered was that hair and skin experts praise the oil for its mixture of proteins, vitamins, fatty acids, and antioxidants to nourish hair follicles and prevent pollutants from inhibiting growth.
-It also helps your other hair products to absorb better and is polarized, which helps it to attract dirt and grime like a magnet.
-Furthermore, its high content of ricinoleic acid helps improve circulation to the scalp to deliver oxygen and nutrients.
-The problem is, expert praise of castor oil's benefits ended there.
+We've investigated the hair-growing prowess of castor oil, and what we discovered was that hair and skin experts praise the oil for its mixture of proteins, vitamins, fatty acids, and antioxidants to nourish hair follicles and potentially prevent pollutants from inhibiting growth.
+But castor oil's benefits seemed to end there.

-Finding success with lash-growth ingredients and products is null without having healthy lashes to begin with.
-And as it turns out, certain beauty habits are actually often preventing us from having the lengthy flutters we crave.
+Finding success with lash-growth ingredients and products is null without having healthy lashes, to begin with.
+As it turns out, certain beauty habits are actually often preventing us from having the lengthy flutters we crave.
 "Large, heavy false eyelashes and stick-ons can cause traction damage to the eyelash follicles and eventually, can lead to follicle stress and death," says Burg.
 "Heavy eyeliner left on for very long periods may also impact eyelash follicle health, so it's important to ensure you cleanse as part of your nightly eye care routine."
-The same goes for mascara—sleeping in your Diorshow causes breakage and possible infection, so be diligent to remove every last stitch before your head hits the pillow.
+The same goes for mascara—sleeping in it might cause breakage and possible infection, so be diligent to remove every last stitch before your head hits the pillow.

 Is Castor Oil Safe For Eyelashes?

 "Castor oil is a safe natural [lash treatment], but it comes down to being careful when applying the oil and staying clear from getting the oil in the eye, which can cause irritation," says Rahi.
 "Look for pure, organic castor oil without any additives.
 To be extra cautious, always consult your dermatologist before using any new products especially those that are applied so close to your eye."